microsoft/vscode-docs/docs/getstarted/settings.md

   // Path to a folder containing emmet profiles, snippets and preferences "emmet.extensionsPath": null,

-  // Use the new emmet modules for emmet features than the single emmet library.
+  // Try out the new emmet modules (which will eventually replace the old single emmet library) for all emmet features.
-  "emmet.useModules": false,
+  "emmet.useNewEmmet": false,

 // Workbench